Celebrity Big Brother 2 (American season): Power of the Publicist

 The Power of the Publicist was a power awarded to the HouseGuest who received the most votes.
 This power granted one HouseGuest the ability to remove themselves off the block at one of the next two nomination or veto ceremonies.
 It automatically expired after the veto meeting on Day 20.
 In order to vote, the viewers needed to post a tweet that included a specific hashtag created by CBS that corresponded with the HouseGuest's name.

 Immediately as the show went off the air, tweets started pouring in with hashtags for the show.
 Specifically, two hashtags started trending the most on Twitter: Joey and Tamar. #CBBTamar trended in the United States for nine hours and peaked at #2 on the trending list. #CBBJoey trended for eight hours in the United States and peaked at #5 on the trending list.
 Joey started trending because people were still shocked from the Ryan blindside, so they wanted to give Joey, Ryan's closest ally and the underdog, some safety.
 Tamar started trending because the viewers wanted the drama and entertainment to stay in the house for a few more weeks.
 In the end, Tamar edged out over Joey and won the Power of the Publicist.

 The Power of the Publicist was never used since Tamar wasn't nominated from Day 14 to Day 18, then became ineligible to use it during her Head of Household reign from Day 19 to Day 20.

 Double Eviction Safety Competition

 The final twist was revealed on Day 24 during the double eviction episode.
 The winner of the special safety competition, Tamar, won immunity during the double eviction, but became ineligible to become Head of Household as she could not compete.

 HouseGuests

-The twelve HouseGuests were announced on January 13, 2019 during a commercial break of CBS' NFL football coverage.
+The twelve HouseGuests were announced on January 13, 2019, during a commercial break of CBS' NFL football coverage.
 Tom Green became the first Canadian to enter the US Big Brother house.

+Fake HouseGuest

 Future appearances

 Tamar Braxton appeared in an episode of The Bold and the Beautiful on March 29, 2019.
 Lolo Jones competed on the thirty-sixth season of The Challenge.
 Tom Green returned in the seventh episode of the twenty-third season of the civilian edition to host a Head of Household Competition.
+In 2023, Ryan Lochte competed on the first season of The Traitors.